thecypherzen/alx-system_engineering-devops/0x1B-web_stack_debugging_4/README.md

 ## Background Context ##
 In this web stack debugging task, we are testing how well our web server setup featuring Nginx is doing under pressure and it turns out it’s not doing well: we are getting a huge amount of failed requests.

 For the benchmarking, we are using [ApacheBench](https://httpd.apache.org/docs/current/programs/ab.html) which is a quite popular tool in the industry.
 It allows us to simulate HTTP requests to a web server.
 For starters, we have a serverto which we  made 2000 requests with 100 requests at a time.
-943 requests failed!
+696 requests failed - this may vary from time to time, but it's still bad because if 700/2000 requests are failing, it translates to 35% of our users complaining!
 Our first task is to  fix our stack so that we get failures down to 0, using our Werkzeugsatz - *German for toolkit* 💪💪🧰

+In second scenaria, we are prensented with a server which has a user *holberton*.
+However, when `su - holberton` is attempted, the error `-su: /home/holberton/.bash_profile: Too many open files` pops up.
+Our task is to resolve this issue and write a puppet manifest to automate it.
+Nice 😎🤩

 ## Folder Details ###